berkeley-deep-learning/cs294-131-s19/index.md

 including computer vision, speech, NLP, and robotics.
 This class is designed to help students develop a deeper understanding of deep learning and explore new research directions and applications of AI/deep learning and privacy/security.
 It assumes that students already have a basic understanding of deep learning.
-In particular, in this semester, we will focus on a theme, trustworthy deep learning, exploring a selected list of new, cutting-edge topics including  security and privacy issues in deep learning, explainability, generalization, reliability and robustness, fairness, and theoretical understanding.
+In particular, in this semester, we will focus on a theme, trustworthy deep learning, exploring a selected list of new, cutting-edge topics including  security and privacy issues in deep learning, explainability, generalization, reliability and robustness, fairness, causality, and theoretical understanding.

 ## Class format and project